 Buying an apartment near a good school in Beijing will no longer guarantee enrollment, potentially curbing the trend of such homes being sold for record prices.

-The policy change was announced on Thursday by eight districts in the capital, and follows other measures to reign in skyrocketing housing prices in the city.
+The policy change was announced on Thursday by eight districts in the capital, and follows other measures to rein in skyrocketing housing prices in the city.

 Previously, children were usually entitled to a spot at the nearest school, meaning houses in the surrounding neighborhood of top institutions were in high demand.
 Some properties sold for more than 400,000 yuan ($58,000) per square meter, and last year a desirably zoned alleyway was put on sale for 1.5 million yuan.